ivganev/tutoring/reviews.md

 ## Feedback from students at UT Austin:

+These are part of anonymous evaluations regarding my role as a teaching assistant for calculus, differential equations, and linear algebra.

 >**What a great TA to start my college experience with!** Iordan is very helpful in working through specific problems and finding meaning and broader patterns within each homework assignment.
 He knows how to explain both theoretically through proofs and mechanically for specific problems.
 He tailors the lesson to what we would like to go over and is always willing to talk over more extensive problems.